bicknest/coding_interview_problems/cracking_coding_interview/pairs_with_sum/approach.md

 It will take another O(n) to pass over the pairs array and look up from the hash table.

+** Note: If you use a list or array instead of hash table, you will save a lot on space complexity as hash tables are space intensive, but if you use this same implementation your time complexity will be at worst O(n^2)

 O(n) + O(n) = O(n)

+# TODO:

+Add an implementation that just traverses the array once, using a greedy approach.